 I first came to theatre through writing, as part of my high school's inaugural "Page to Stage" program.
 In the summer of 2003, a group of students adapted and staged "Romeo and Juliet" set in Northern Ireland.
 That experience taught me how joyful it can be to tell a story.

-While I enjoy working across genres and styles, I most often find myself working in the realm of comedy, and specifically political satire.
+While I enjoy working across genres and styles, I most often find myself working in the realm of comedy, specifically political satire.

 The true story of a sports talk radio enthusiast and stats whiz.
 As his relationship with Boston's favorite show blossoms, his struggle with a vicious eating disorder intensifies.